getpelican/pelican/docs/themes.rst

         └── tags.html             // must list all the tags.
 Can be a tag cloud.

 * `static` contains all the static assets, which will be copied to the output `theme` folder.
-I've put the CSS and image folders here, but they are just examples.
+The above filesystem layout includes CSS and image folders, but those are just examples.
 Put what you need here.

 * `templates` contains all the templates that will be used to generate the content.
-  I've just put the mandatory templates here; you can define your own if it helps you keep things organized while creating your theme.
+  The template files listed above are mandatory; you can add your own templates if it helps you keep things organized while creating your theme.

 Templates and variables
 =======================